vinisalazar/BioProv/paper/paper.md

 ```

 To run a program using BioProv, it must be added to the project or to a sample.
 We can use the preset `prodigal` program
 to illustrate this.
-Prodigal runs a gene prediction algorithm for prokaryotic genomes and creates three output files:
+Prodigal runs a gene prediction algorithm for prokaryotic genomes, and creates three output files:

+Now that their project is loaded, the user can add new files, samples and programs.
+Programs can be run and execution provenance
+will be captured (such as **stdout** and **stderr**, start and end time, and files involved).

 ```
 In [8]: from bioprov.programs import prodigal